Constitution

 Financial Year

-The Fiscal year and Membership Term shall commence July 1ST through to June 30TH.
+The Financial year and Membership Term shall commence January 1ST and end on December 31st.

 Executive

-An Executive consisting of a minimum of eleven (11) members and a maximum of nineteen (19) members shall be chosen by election at the Annual General Meeting (AGM) of the Association.
-Only members of the Association are allowed to vote and or stand for election to the Executive.
-Members who cannot attend the AGM and wish to stand for election must so indicate in writing to the current Executive before the election at the AGM.
+An executive consisting of a minimum of five (5) members shall be chosen by elections at the Annual General Meeting (AGM) of the association.
+Only members of the Association are allowed to vote and/or stand for election to the executive.
+Members who cannot attend the AGM and wish to stand for election must so indicate in writing to the current executive before the election and the AGM.

-The AGM of the Association shall be held within two (2) months of the Association year-end, the exact date being set by the Executive.
+The AGM of the Association shall be held on the Pancake Breakfast weekend, the exact date being set by the executive.
 Annual reports shall be presented and an open session shall allow for new business to be presented from the floor.
-At least two (2) weeks notice shall be given to the members concerning the holding of the AGM.
+At least two (2) weeks’ notice shall be given to the members concerning the holding of the AGM.

-New motions from the floor involving an expenditure of more than $100.00 must be referred to the incoming Executive for discussion and/or action unless they have previously been presented to the Executive and published in the last newsletter prior to the AGM.
+New motions from the floor involving an expenditure of more than $1,500.00 must be referred to the incoming Executive for discussion and/or action unless they have previously been presented to the Executive.

 Voting